Terror (1978 film)

-Terror is a 1978 British supernatural horror slasher film written by David McGillivray and directed by Norman J. Warren.
+Terror is a 1978 British supernatural slasher film written by David McGillivray and directed by Norman J. Warren.
 It stars John Nolan and Carolyn Courage as two cousins who fall victim to a curse that a witch placed on their ancestors.

 Conceived as a "fun horror film" with a simple premise, Terror was shot in various locations around London and Surrey.
-Although it was a box office success in the United Kingdom, it has received a mixed critical response for its storytelling and visual style, both of which were inspired by the Italian giallo horror film Suspiria (1977).
+Although it was a box office success in the United Kingdom, it has received a mixed critical response for its storytelling and visual style, both of which were inspired by the Italian supernatural horror film Suspiria (1977).
 Warren's plans for a sequel were unrealised.

 Plot

 Three hundred years ago, the witch Mad Dolly is captured on the orders of Lord Garrick.
 She is about to be burned at the stake when she invokes the Devil, causing one of her executioners to catch fire.
 Garrick rushes back to his house, where a disembodied arm bursts through a wall and strangles him.
 Lady Garrick is confronted by a sword-wielding Mad Dolly, who beheads her and curses the family's descendants.

 Credits roll, revealing that these scenes form the ending of a horror film directed by James Garrick – the last of the Garrick line with his cousin Ann, an aspiring actress.
 James is hosting a preview screening for Ann and their friends at the largely unchanged Garrick house, which he now owns.
 He believes his film to be based on true events and has also inherited Mad Dolly's sword.

 Gary, a mesmerist, hypnotises Ann as a party trick.
 In her trance, Ann picks up the sword and swings it at James, wounding him slightly.
 After being overpowered by the other guests, she comes to her senses and leaves the house.
 When Carol departs, she is stabbed to death in the surrounding woods by an unseen assailant.
 Ann returns to her hostel in London with bloodstained hands, watched by her roommate Suzy.

 When her car breaks down on a country road at night, Suzy makes her way to a nearby house to seek help.
 Finding no one at home, she telephones a garage to request a tow truck.
 While waiting to be picked up, she has several near misses with a tall, shadowy figure who appears to be stalking her, leaving her terrified.
 However, this is revealed to be the garage mechanic.